Jbithell/Port-Tides/README.md

 # Porthmadog Tide Times

-The fourth iteration of this site is a React app, compiled to a static site using Gatsby.
+The fifth iteration of this site is a Tanstack Start App.
 Styling framework is Mantine.

 ## Development

 ### VSCode

-Two containers are provided - one is a Gatsby container and the other is a PHP container.
-The Gatsby container is used to run the Gatsby development server and the PHP container is used to run the PHP script that generates the json tidal data and which generates the PDFs.
+Two containers are provided - one is a Frontend container and the other is a PHP container.
+The Frontend container is used to run the Frontend development server and the PHP container is used to run the PHP script that generates the json tidal data and which generates the PDFs.
 A VSCode task is provided for running the build script.

 #### Connect to both containers in two VS Code windows

 1. Open a VS Code window at the root level of the project.
-1. Run Dev Containers: Reopen in Container from the Command Palette (F1) and select `Gatsby Container`.
+1. Run Dev Containers: Reopen in Container from the Command Palette (F1) and select `Frontend Container`.
 1. VS Code will then start up both containers, reload the current window and connect to the selected container.
 1. Next, open a new window using File > New Window.
 1. Open your project at root level in the current window.